BestTimesToVisit.com Logo

 nature

-Embark on a boat trip to witness the majestic whale sharks, the gentle giants of the ocean, as they migrate through the warm waters.
-Snorkeling or diving alongside these magnificent creatures is an unforgettable, humbling experience.
-Aim for the drier season when visibility is best.
+Embark on a boat trip to snorkel or dive alongside majestic whale sharks, the gentle giants of the ocean.
+The clear, warm waters offer incredible visibility, and witnessing these magnificent creatures glide through the sea is an unforgettable, humbling experience.
+Remember to choose responsible tour operators who prioritize the animals' well-being.

 Best time: October-March